-- 4 (1) An applicant is eligible for a shelter allowance for the applicant's family unit not exceeding the smaller of - (a) the family unit's actual shelter costs, as calculated in accordance with sections 4 (5) [monthly shelter allowance] and 5 [how actual shelter costs are calculated] of Schedule A, and - (b) the maximum set out in Table 2 for the applicable family unit size. - (2) If the applicants may receive a shelter allowance under this Schedule of not more than the portion of the rent for that calendar month that remains unpaid on that date.
+- 4 (1) An applicant is eligible for a shelter allowance for the applicant's family unit in an amount equal to the greater of - (a) the minimum set out in Table 2 for the family unit, and - (b) the lesser of - (i) the family unit's actual shelter costs, as calculated in accordance with sections 4 (5) [monthly shelter allowance] and 5 [how actual shelter costs are calculated] of Schedule A, and - (ii) the maximum set out in Table 2 for the family unit.

+(2) If

-- (a) applicants in a family unit complete and submit an application for income assistance (part 2) form or an alternate application for income assistance form, and - (b) for the calendar month that includes the income assistance application date, a portion of the shelter costs for that family unit has been paid,
+- (a) applicants in a family unit complete and submit an application for income assistance (part 2) form or an alternate application for income assistance form, and - (b) for the calendar month that includes the income assistance application date, a portion of the shelter costs for that family unit has been paid, the applicants may receive a shelter allowance under this Schedule of not more than the portion of the rent for that calendar month that remains unpaid on that date.